 Seahawks position overview: K.J.
-Wright’s future the big question for Seattle’s linebackers in 2021
+Wright’s future is the big question for Seattle’s linebackers in 2021

 Wright was fully recovered when camp began, leaving the Seahawks with a bit of a logjam at the spot when the season started, with Brooks used in a reserve role behind Wright at weakside linebacker.

-But Irvin’s second-ending knee injury in week two changed everything.
-That led to Wright moving to SLB and opened the door for Brooks at WLB, though his own knee injury which then caused him to miss two games delayed those plans a little (and led to two starts for Barton).
+But Irvin’s second-ending knee injury in Week 2 changed everything.
+Wright was moved to SLB, opening the door for Brooks at WLB, though his own knee injury caused him to miss two games and delayed those plans a little (and led to two starts for Barton).

-Brooks essentially entered the starting lineup in week seven — in some games he wasn’t listed as a starter when Seattle began in the nickel.
+Brooks essentially entered the starting lineup in Week 7 — in some games he wasn’t listed as a starter when Seattle began in the nickel.

-That then gave Seattle what Pro Football Focus judged as two of the best run defending inside linebackers in the NFL with Wagner first and Brooks 11th (Wright was 18th).
-Wright (sixth) and Wagner (13th) also finished graded among the top coverage linebackers in the league this year (Brooks’ grade was far lower but worth remembering he also came off the field in the nickel defense with Wright going to the weakside in that scheme).
+That then gave the Seahawks two of the best run-defending inside linebackers in the NFL, according to Pro Football Focus, with Wagner first and Brooks 11th (Wright was 18th).
+Wright (sixth) and Wagner (13th) also finished among the top coverage linebackers in the league.
+(Brooks’ grade was far lower but worth remembering he also came off the field in the nickel defense with Wright going to the weakside in that scheme.)

-Wagner, in fact, finished rated as the second-best linebacker in the NFL, also rated number one among all LBs in pass rushing.
-PFF grades are obviously a matter of some subjectivity and whether Seattle’s coaches graded Wagner similarly in private is harder to know — the run defense was obviously an issue in the playoff loss to the Rams.
+Wagner, in fact, finished rated as the second-best linebacker in the NFL, with a No. 1 rating among all LBs in pass rushing.
+PFF grades are obviously a matter of some subjectivity, and whether Seattle’s coaches graded Wagner similarly in private is harder to know.
+The run defense was obviously an issue in the playoff loss to the Rams.

 Barton was a standout on special teams along with being essentially the fourth LB on the depth chart.
-Griffin played substantially in a few games in special pass rush packages in the first half of the season but played just 19 snaps in the final 10 games and none in the playoff loss.
+Griffin played substantially in a few games in special pass-rush packages in the first half of the season, but played just 19 snaps in the final 10 games and none in the playoff loss.

-Burr-Kirven played only in the blowout against the Jets, but like Barton was a core special teams player.
+Burr-Kirven played only in the blowout against the Jets, but like Barton, was a core special-teams player.

 2021 preview

-Wagner and Brooks are each under contract for at least two more years as are Barton and Burr-Kirven, meaning for of what were Seattle’s’ top six linebackers at the end of the season should be back.
+Wagner and Brooks are each under contract for at least two more years, as are Barton and Burr-Kirven, meaning four of Seattle’s top six linebackers at the end of the season should be back.

 Wagner has no guaranteed money in his 2021 contract but does have a dead cap hit of $7.5 million.
 Could Seattle do something to shuffle some money around for Wagner to open up some cap space elsewhere?
 The Seahawks might be tempted.

 That leaves the biggest question as what happens with Wright.
-He’s played all 10 years of his career in Seattle and has said he’d like to finish here.
-But he also made clear he wants to be paid his worth and will consider going elsewhere if need be.
+He’s played all 10 years of his career in Seattle and has said he’d like to finish it here.
+But he also wants to be paid his worth and will consider going elsewhere if need be.

-Given the relative unknown of the free agent market — a cap that may be $20-22 million lower than last year and Seattle already having little cap space, now listed at $2.7 million — each side could wait to see how things played out (when Wright was a free agent in 2019 he re-signed one day into the new league year).
+Given the relative unknown of the free-agent market — the cap may be $20-22 million lower than last year and Seattle already has little cap space, now listed at $2.7 million — each side could wait to see how things played out.
+(When Wright was a free agent in 2019, he re-signed one day into the new league year.)

-Wright averaged $7 million per season on his previous contract but OvertheCap.com assessed his value at $10.2 million and if he can get anywhere close to that from another team it could be a challenge for Seattle to keep him.
+Wright averaged $7 million per season on his previous contract but OvertheCap.com assessed his value at $10.2 million.
+If he can get anywhere close to that from another team, it could be a challenge for Seattle to keep him.

 Griffin’s future also presents a lot of intrigue.
-His lack of use down the stretch might make it iffy whether the team would place a restricted free agent tender on him (which would mean a salary of at least $2.2 million in 2021).
-And unlike Barton and Burr-Kirven he was also not a regular core special teams player, playing substantially on special teams only in the final three games due to injuries to other players.
+His lack of use down the stretch makes it unclear whether the team would place a restricted free agent tender on him (which would mean a salary of at least $2.2 million in 2021).
+And unlike Barton and Burr-Kirven, he was also not a core special-teams player, playing substantially on special teams only in the final three games due to injuries to other players.

-If he’s not tendered he would then become an unrestricted free agent, along with twin brother Shaquill when the new league year begins March 17, further throwing into question whether Seattle has seen the last of one, or both, of the Griffin twins.
+If he’s not tendered, he would become an unrestricted free agent, along with twin brother Shaquill, when the new league year begins March 17.
+That would further throw into question whether Seattle has seen the last of one, or both, of the Griffin twins.

 Up next: Safeties.